 The transducer is the part of the fish finder that sends out the actual pulses that help to locate fish.

-The first factor that we must consider the transducer is power.
+The first factor that we must consider in the transducer is power.
 The power is what determines how well the transducer works.
-A good power transducer will help to differentiate between different structures underwater.
+A good power transducer will help to differentiate between different underwater structures.

 You will find the power rating in watts root mean squared.
 A 500 watts transducer is a good one to start with.

-So, you need to make a compromise between them based on your needs.
-200kHz to 800kHz is good frequency if you want to fish in shallow water and 50kHz to 80kHz for deep water.
+So, you need to compromise between them based on your needs.
+200kHz to 800kHz is a good frequency if you want to fish in shallow water, and 50kHz to 80kHz for deep water.

 CHIRP (Compressed High-Intensity Radar Pulse) is the newest addition to fish finders.
 These devices can send multiple frequencies at once.

 However, this advantage does come at a high cost.

 GPS or Global Positioning System is another feature necessary for crappie fishing.
 A GPS device can help trace your route and save your favorite fishing spots.

 The cost of the fish finder is another vital factor to consider while purchasing the fish finder.
 However, there is a difference between being an important feature versus being the most important feature.